 Wallis Simpson and Sally Rand: the show biz pairing that was not to be.

-Wallis Simpson’s no-show notwithstanding, somehow what Amon Carter and Billy Rose wrought worked: What began modestly with plans for Boy Scouts to simulate Indians by wearing feathers had evolved into Sally Rand and her Nude Ranchers wearing feathers.
+Wallis Simpson’s no-show notwithstanding, somehow what Amon Carter and Billy Rose wrought worked and worked wondrously: What began modestly with plans for Boy Scouts to simulate Indians by wearing feathers had evolved into Sally Rand and her Nude Ranchers wearing feathers.
 During the summer of 1936 the Frontier Centennial drew almost one million people.